All Episodes Plain Text Favourite

 Thanks for correcting me the last time.

-No, the biopic last time.
+The biopic the last time.

 But I was like, he didn't say it.